atisharma/bellini/README.md

 ### Bugs

-- Sometimes one of the channels disappears from the output.
+- Input other than squeezelite's shmem and ASLA is untested and may be broken.
-- Input other than squeezelite's shmem is untested and may be broken.
+- The pause detection currently only works with squeezelite